 Youngjin Cho, PhD

-Youngjin Cho, PhD is assistant professor of cell biology in the Department of Basic Sciences.
+Youngjin Cho, PhD is assistant professor of immunology in the Department of Basic Sciences.
 She received her PhD in pathobiology at Keck School of Medicine at University of Southern California in affiliation with Children Hospital of Los Angeles.
 She worked as a postdoctoral fellow at Children Hospital of Los Angeles, Marry Babb Randolph Cancer Center at West Virginia University, and at Geisinger Commonwealth School of Medicine.
 She is actively involved in education of both MD and Master of Biomedical Sciences (MBS) students.
 Her research focuses on understanding the signaling mechanisms in mesenchymal stem cells and osteoblasts that are important for bone formation.

 Research interests include: mechanisms that control mesenchymal stem cells to diverge its fate to bone formation or fat formation; mechanisms that promote bone formation; and mouse model of development and pathogenesis.